Skip to main content

 My family does not think the previous version of the dining plan was worth the cost.
 The portions at Walt Disney World are very generous, and we often found we got a better deal by splitting meals, especially if we had enjoyed individual snacks during the day.

-FAQs for First-Time Visits
+FAQs and Disney World Tips for First Visits

 I wanted to end this article with some tidbits of help that may be a little random and, thus, don’t really fit anywhere else in the article.

-Mystery Pin Trading at Disney World
+Sign for Pin Trading at Disney World

 Guest Services is the place to go if you have any issues in the park.
 They are located at the front of every park, and they now have blue umbrella stands set up throughout each park to assist guests.
-Cast Members working in these positions can help with app issues, ticket issues, dining questions, and even praise for their fellow Cast Members (referred to on social media as a “Cast Compliment”).
+Cast Members working in these positions can help with app issues, ticket issues, dining questions, and even praise for their fellow Cast Members.

+The short answer is, yes, you do.
 Disney World can be an exhausting vacation.
 Plan a rest or hotel day and enjoy your hotel pool or other fun activities.

 The best time of year to visit is whenever you can go.
 There are no longer “slow” times at Walt Disney World.
 Manage expectations before you arrive, and everyone will leave the happiest place a little happier than when they arrived.